p0mvn/swaprouter-workshop/README.md

 ### 1. Complete Instantiate Message and Write Out Stubs

+**Goals**:
-Goal: finish the implementation of `InstantiateMsg` and outline the stubs for all other messages.
+- Finish the implementation of `InstantiateMsg` and outline the stubs for all other messages.

 If you get stuck, see: https://github.com/p0mvn/swaprouter-workshop/tree/checkpoint/1-instantiate-msg-stubs